sholloway/graph-engine/mvp-todo.md

 ## Supporting Tasks
 The list of general tasks that must be completed for version 0.1.0 to be considered done.
-* [X] Leverage sbt assembly to create an executable self contained jar.
-* [X] Create Main class.
 * [ ] Create WebSocket shutdown command to allow the Master client to shut the server down.
   * Note: This should only be allowed for initiating client.
-* [X] Fix Akka Streams memory leak. (http://www.cubrid.org/blog/dev-platform/how-to-monitor-java-garbage-collection/)
 * [ ] Change Akka Streams to be asynchronous.
 * [ ] Change Akka Streams to leverage the worker pool pattern.
+* [ ] Adopt the apoc.data.format Neo4J Proc (https://neo4j.com/blog/intro-user-defined-procedures-apoc/)
 * [ ] Put creationTime & lastModifiedTime on ElementDefintion.
 * [ ] Add the concept of a User to the data model.
 This will require the DSL change.
 * [ ] Add on demand SVG file of dataset.
 * [ ] Add on demand SVG file of decision tree.
 * [ ] Add TLS support for WebSocket connection.
-* [ ] Register the Neo4J shutdown with the JVM shutdown like in the example.
-* [ ] Upgrade to Neo4J 3.
+* [ ] Add something to detect outdated dependencies. (https://stackoverflow.com/questions/18430745/how-do-i-find-outdated-libraries-with-sbt)
 * [ ] Travis.CI integration. (http://www.scala-sbt.org/0.13/docs/Travis-CI-with-sbt.html)
+* [ ] Split out integration tests to have their own task.
+* [ ] Add clean up task for integration tests to delete TestDB.graph file.
+* [ ] Add database backup with apoc procs. (https://neo4j.com/blog/intro-user-defined-procedures-apoc/)
 * [ ] Document WebSocket protocol.
 * [ ] Scaladoc documentation for all classes.
 * [ ] Host scaladocs.
 Potentially leverage sbt plugin: sbt-ghpages